 The Boulevard Zen Foundation

-The Boulevard Zen Foundation teaches the benefits of Yoga to women and children survivors of domestic violence.
-Inspired by Tola’s film, Boulevard Zen, the goal is to build a charity that: 1) spreads the physical, mental and lifestyle benefits of Yoga to women and children overcoming adversity, 2) helps stop the cycle of domestic violence, 3) reduces heath care costs – more than $5.8 billion per year in the United States alone, and 4) creates opportunities for Yoga teachers to give back and change lives while being compensated for their time.
+From 2009 – 2012, The Boulevard Zen Foundation taught the benefits of Yoga to women and children survivors of domestic violence.
+Inspired by Tola’s film, Boulevard Zen, the goal was to build a charity that: 1) spread the physical, mental and lifestyle benefits of Yoga to women and children overcoming adversity, 2) helped stop the cycle of domestic violence, 3) reduced heath care costs – more than $5.8 billion per year in the United States alone, and 4) created opportunities for Yoga teachers to give back and change lives while being compensated for their time.

 Here’s Rich teaching a Yoga class at a domestic violence shelter in California (and video below):